 Discussing workforce planning with an HR professional of a government entity in Singapore we explained our approach that starts from customer and strategy, goes via processes and concludes in workforce needs, in short.
 The answer I got from my client was “Why do you look into operations in order to do workforce planning.
 We want to do this without dealing too much with processes.”

-Talking to both, Lean Six Sigma consultants as well as their clients, paints a surprisingly consistent picture: Nearly half of the companies who kick-off a Lean Six Sigma initiative lose some of their Belts shortly after certification.
-Another tendency which is alarming: we are not talking about one or two Belts who resign at that point in time, a considerable 20 – 30% of the first batch of trainees may decide to leave.
+Talking to both, Lean Six Sigma consultants as well as their clients, paints a surprisingly consistent picture.
+Nearly half of the companies who kick-off a Lean Six Sigma initiative lose some of their Belts shortly after certification.
+Another tendency is alarming.
+We are not talking about one or two Belts who resign at that point in time.
+A considerable 20 – 30% of the first batch of trainees may decide to leave.

 So, what went wrong?